Go beyond your academic experience!

 Employability forums emphasize that students must acquire 21st-century skills and focus more on critical thinking, communication skills and social perspectives.

 The uOGlobal recognition acknowledges the skills you acquire through intercultural and international work and study experiences, both in Canada and abroad.
+If you are taking courses in a foreign language, volunteering or mentoring in a multicultural setting, or have already participated in an international exchange or CO-OP placement, you probably already meet some of the requirements for the uOGlobal recognition.

 Who : Full-time undergraduate students of all faculties (open to both Canadian and international students)